With one month remaining until the workshop, we are pleased to share the latest information.

 Taki Plaza B2F, Ookayama Campus, Science Tokyo

-Program Schedule (TBD):
+Program Schedule (UPDATED):

 - The poster presentations at this workshop are not intended for specialized research discussions as in academic conferences.
 Instead, they aim to showcase the outcomes of the SPRING program’s general skills development and to deepen learning through dialogue with students from different fields.